-Mexican COMPASS is an IPP- UK Space Agency funded project started during Dec'16.
-The UK Space Agency's IPP, funded by the Global Challenges Research Fund (GCRF), aims to deliver a measurable and sustainable economic or societal benefit to those in developing countries, through spaceenabled Official Development Assistance (ODA) compliant programmes.
-Rezatec and the University of Nottingham in the UK, supported by Booker Tate, are working with CIMMYT and COLPOS in Mexico to help smallholder farmers growing sugar cane and wheat to improve crop management.
-Mexican farmers need to improve crop productivity and stabilise their incomes to facilitate rural community economic development.
-The technology developed by this 4-year project will use earth observation satellite data (including data from Sentinel) along with in-situ data captured with the farmers to help them identify factors that cause the yield gap between crop potential and actual field performance.
+COMPASS is an IPP- UK Space Agency funded project started during Dec'16.
+The UK Space Agency's International Partnership Programme (IPP), funded by the Global Challenges Research Fund (GCRF), aims to deliver a measurable and sustainable economic or societal benefit to those in developing countries, through space-enabled Official Development Assistance (ODA) compliant programmes.
+Rezatec and the University of Nottingham in the UK, supported by Booker Tate, are working with CIMMYT and COLPOS in Mexico to help smallholder farmers growing sugar cane, wheat and maize to improve crop management and with INTA in Argentina.
+Farmers in both countries need to improve crop productivity and stabilise their incomes to facilitate rural community economic development.
+The technology developed by this 4/2 -year project will use earth observation satellite data (including data from Sentinel) along with in-situ data captured with the farmers to help them identify factors that cause the yield gap between crop potential and actual field performance.
 The project will provide customer specific decision support tools to help growers, including smallholders, improve their technical, environmental and financial performance.